-A residential rehab center is a facility that stands alone and specializes in the treatment of drug or alcohol abuse or a combination of both.
-Most severely addicted addicts require the services a residential treatment center can give them in order to break the addiction and start life over, free from drugs and alcohol.
+A residential rehabilitation center is a facility that stands alone and specializes in the treatment of drug or alcohol abuse or a combination of both.
+Most severely addicted addicts require the services a residential treatment center can give them to break the addiction and start life over, free from drugs and alcohol.

-What is Included in Residential Rehab Addiction Treatment?
+What is Included in Residential Rehabilitation Addiction Treatment?

 Clients reside at a residential facility 24 hours a day while undergoing the care and treatment by qualified professionals.
-Some residential facilities offer different levels of treatment, but the program can encompass a partial hospitalization in order to completely overcome the addiction.
-Outpatient and ongoing care may also be offered, but the main focus of a residential treatment facility is 24-hour care.
+Some residential facilities offer different levels of treatment, but the program can encompass a partial hospitalization plan to overcome the addiction ultimately.
+Outpatient and ongoing care may also be provided, but the primary focus of a residential treatment facility is 24-hour care.
 The staff at these facilities, such as Best Drug Rehabilitation, are on-site medical staff and addiction specialists.
-Some treatments offered at residential facilities include long term residential treatment which is designed for addicts who have had a relapse or an outpatient setting has failed to be successful.
+Some treatments offered at residential facilities include long-term residential treatment which is designed for addicts who have had a relapse, or an outpatient setting has failed to be successful.
 Long-term residential facilities could be the answer.
 The stay is up to 90 days and can extend up to a year.
 Types of treatments available in residential treatment programs are:

 - Addiction Recovery Group Therapy: This typically focuses on seven to 12 individuals in a group setting who may deal with the same issues or addictions.
 This is a safe environment for recovering addicts to open up about problems and bond with other recovering addicts.

-- Individual Drug Counseling: This therapy involves the client and a counselor to meet in private in order to understand issues that may have led to the addiction.
+- Individual Drug Counseling: This therapy involves the client and a counselor to meet in private to explore issues that may have led to the addiction.

 - Family Therapy: Addiction affects an entire family.
-At Best Drug Rehabilitation, the entire family is included in the therapy program that is customized to fit the client’s individual needs.
-The goal for family therapy is to make the family unit stronger through understanding how addiction has disrupted their lives and what steps to take in order to make a new life together.
+At Best Drug Rehabilitation, the whole family is included in the therapy program that is customized to fit the client’s individual needs.
+The goal of family therapy is to make the family unit stronger through understanding how addiction has disrupted their lives and what steps to take to create a new life together.

 - Vocational Training: This is a type of discovery for the client through a comprehensive assessment of skills, abilities, aptitudes, and interests.
 This therapy prepares and assists the client with matching them to a new job once they leave the residential facility.
-Groups on behavior, handling anger, and money management are also offered.
+Groups on behavior, anger management, and money management are also offered.

 - Lectures: Delivering useful information to recovering addicts, preparing them to re-enter a normal life.
 Lectures work to motivate and educate through group and individual therapies.

-- Experiential Therapy: This is a combination of family and conscious decision making models.
+- Experiential Therapy: This is a combination of family and conscious decision-making models.
 It teaches how to make conscious and unconscious decisions that help move the client toward a new life.
-Some techniques used include yoga, art therapy, and how to more freely express feelings.
+Some techniques used include yoga, art therapy, and how to express feelings more freely.

 - Meditation: This has been practiced for thousands of years and works to bring one’s mind to the present state of being.
 It also produces a calm, relaxed environment for the body and mind.
 Mindful and concentrated meditation helps the recovering addict to focus and helps promote healing.